 A popular online tool to verify secure email is www.checktls.com.
 Their free service provides you with the ability to:

 - test if a recipient email server support TLS and enforced TLS

 - test if your email server is sending message using TLS, and if it can do so if it is enforced

-If you subscribe to Office 365 and you have enforced (required) TLS Exchange connectors created to your business partners and vendors, you can use the built-in validation tool to make sure it works as expected.
+If you subscribe to Microsoft 365 and you have enforced (required) TLS Exchange connectors created to your business partners and vendors, you can use the built-in validation tool to make sure it works as expected.
 Follow the steps below to validate an existing connector.